city-knowledge-graphs/java-2022/README.md

-## Example codes in Java for the Semantic Web Technologies and Knowledge Graphs module
+## Java codes for the Semantic Web Technologies and Knowledge Graphs module

 - **Laboratory 1**: Set up.